-1 - SUMMARY OF FLORIDA'S SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM'S 'S) EMPLOYMENT AND TRAINING (E&T) PROGRAM 4
+1 - SUMMARY OF FLORIDA'S SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP) OYMENT AND TRAINING (E&T) 4

-A. ABSTRACT OF FLORIDA'S SNAP E&T PROGRAM
+A. ABSTRACT OF FLORIDA'S SNAP E&T PROGRAM 4

-В. PROGRAM CHANGES
+B. PROGRAM CHANGES 5

-I. OVERVIEW OF THE POPULATION BEING SERVED
+I. OVERVIEW OF THE POPULATION BEING SERVED 6

 II.
 Areas of Service Delivery

-Areas offering a volunteer-based program
+1) Areas offering a volunteer-based program 7

-The following 55 counties will offer services to food stamp recipients who opt to volunteer in the I
+, The following 44 counties will offer services to food assistance benefits recipients who opt to vol

-P program in FFY 2012.
-Any modifications to areas of operation will be submitted prior to the effe late of the change ctive
+in the E&T program in FFY 2014.
+Any modifications to areas of operation will be submitted pri

+1 the effective date of the change 7

-Areas not offering a volunteer-based program
+2 2) Areas not offering a volunteer-based program 8

-The chart below provides a list of the 12 counties that will not offer services to food stamp recipie
+, The chart below provides a list of the 23 counties that will not offer services to food assistance b enefits

-ε of the character of the counties of service change during the FFY, a modification to the vill be submitted. plar
+1 recipients effective October 1, 2013.
+If the counties offering services should change during the F FY, a

+1 modification to the plan will be submitted 8

 III.
+ADDITIONAL ALLOCATIONS FOR PLEDGE STATES 8

-1 The State's Pledge 8
+1) The State's Pledge 8

-2 Estimated Cost of Fulfilling the Pledge
+2 2) Estimated Cost of Fulfilling the Pledge

-3 A Description of Management Controls in Place to Meet Pledge Requirements 8
+3) A Description of Management Controls in Place to Meet Pledge Requirements 8

-4 A Discussion of Florida's Capacity and Ability to Serve At-Risk ABAWDs
+4 4) A Discussion of Florida's Capacity and Ability to Serve At-Risk ABAWDs 8

-5 Information about the size and special needs of its ABAWD population
+5) Information about the size and special needs of its ABAWD population 8

-ć Information about the Education, Training, and Workfare Components Florida is Offerin
+(6) Information about the Education, Training, and Workfare Components Florida is offeri ıg.
+8

 IV.
 PROGRAM COMPONENTS 8

-V. SEQUENCE OF COMPONENTS
+V. SEQUENCE OF COMPONENTS 11

-VI.
-OTHER EMPLOYMENT PROGRAMS
+VI. ·

-VII · · · · · · · · · · · · · · · · · · ·

-VII [.
-OUTCOME DATA
+VII .
+Workforce Development System 12

+VII I. Outcome Data 13

 C. PROGRAM COMPONENTS 13

-PART 2 - PROGRAM PARTICIPATION 32
+PART 2 - PROGRAM PARTICIPATION 33

-A. WORK REGISTRANT POPULATION 32
+Α. WORK REGISTRANT POPULATION 33

-B. EXEMPTION POLICY
+B. EXEMPTION POLICY 34

-C. NUMBER OF WORK REGISTRANTS EXEMPT FROM THE E&T PROGRAM 34
+C. 1 NUMBER OF WORK REGISTRANTS EXEMPT FROM THE E&T PROGRAM 34

-D. PLANNED E&T PROGRAM PARTICIPATION 34
+D. PLANNED E&T PROGRAM PARTICIPATION

-F Anticipated Placement Levels - Unduplicated from October 1, 2011 through September 30, 2012
+1 Anticipated Placement Levels - Unduplicated from October 1, 2013 through September 30, 2014

-(based on the historical data for July 1, 2010 through June 30, 2011, annualized)
+(based on the historical data for July 1, 2012 through June 30, 2013, annualized)

-E. ABAWD Information 35
+E.

-PART 3 - PROGRAM COORDINATION 36
+PART 3 - PROGRAM COORDINATION 37

-A. PROGRAM COORDINATION 36
+٨ Program Coordination 37

-1. NARRATIVE COORDINATION STATEMENT 36
+1. NARRATIVE COORDINATION STATEMENT

-2. Information Coordination 37
+2. INFORMATION COORDINATION

-3. COORDINATION TIME FRAMES 38
+3. COORDINATION TIME FRAMES.

-В. INTERAGENCY COORDINATION 38
+э. В. INTERAGENCY COORDINATION

-C. CONTRACTUAL ARRANGEMENTS 39
+Б. С. CONTRACTUAL ARRANGEMENTS

-PART 4 - PROGRAM COSTS AND FINANCIAL MANAGEMENT 40
+4 - PROGRAM COSTS AND FINANCIAL MANAGEMENT

-A. PLANNED COSTS OF THE STATE E&T PROGRAM 40
+PLANNED COSTS OF THE STATE E&T PROGRAM

-1. OPERATING BUDGET - SEE TABLE 4 40
+A. 1.
+OPERATING BUDGET - SEE TABLE 4

-2. SOURCES OF E&T FUNDS - SEE TABLE 5 40
+1. 2.
+SOURCES OF E&T FUNDS - SEE TABLE 5

-3. JUSTIFICATION OF EDUCATION COSTS 40
+2. 3.
+JUSTIFICATION OF EDUCATION COSTS

-4 Contracts 41
+3. 4.
+CONTRACTS

+- A 4 (N L) (N L) + /,